-The United States Postal Service provides reliable and inexpensive options for sending letters and packages to Italy.
-Find out more about international shipping rates as well as a list of restricted items that cannot be shipped to Italy.
+The United States Postal Service (new window) provides reliable and inexpensive options for sending letters and packages to Italy.
+Find out more about international shipping rates as well as a list of restricted items that cannot be shipped to Italy (new window).
 Please note that international tracking service is only available on certain types of shipments and at an additional charge.
 Packages usually require additional customs declarations.
 Packages are usually insured and additional insurance is usually not necessary and may incur hefty customs fees.
 Delivery of letters and small packages will normally take between 1-3 weeks.

 Private shipping companies (like UPS, Fed Ex and DHL) provide reliable and speedy options for shipping items to Italy, but their services may cost more.
 These companies usually provide an international tracking service included for all international shipments.
 Packages usually require additional customs declarations.
 Packages are usually insured and additional insurance is usually not necessary and may incur hefty customs fees.
 Delivery of letters and small packages will normally take between 2-5 days, while larger packages and those shipped with expedited service may take up to 2 weeks or longer.